htfab/microtapeout/README.md

 [sky130\_fd\_sc\_hd](https://antmicro-skywater-pdk-docs.readthedocs.io/en/test-submodules-in-rtd/contents/libraries/sky130_fd_sc_hd/README.html)
 standard cell library.
 It contains a copy of most cells in the library along with a multiplexing mechanism that allows exposing any of them to the input/output pins.

+An MPW shuttle fabricates multiple designs on the same wafer.
+TinyTapeout merges several projects in a single shuttle submission.
+MicroTapeout pushes the limit with each block containing just a single cell.
+Apart from the geek factor the fabricated chip can be used by low-level digital design engineers to better understand the behaviour of the individual standard cells and might even provide some timing insights.

 There are 437 standard cells in our library, of which 42 don't produce output or require special power handling.
 This leaves us with 395 cells.
 Each cell has up to 6 inputs and up to 2 outputs for a total of 427 outputs.